Nursing Support and Care Worker

 - help patients with rehabilitation in areas such as social skills and walking

-- transfer patients between wards and departments using wheelchairs, stretchers or moveable beds
+- transfer patients between hospital wards and departments using wheelchairs, stretchers or moveable beds

 - deliver and collect patient files and x-rays, and linen, rubbish, infectious waste, specimens and equipment